 Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results these patients received ACTH because clonazepam did not sufficiently improve seizures.
 Five patients receiving ACTH in addition to clonazepam remained seizure-free for 1 to 17 months following therapy.
 Six of the seven patients who received ACTH had marked improvements in their EEGs.
 Five patients received ACTH one to four weeks after clonazepam was started and achieved a temporary response to treatment.
 In four patients, seizures disappeared initially but recurred in less than eight months despite continued clonazepam therapy.
 Improvement in the EEG was less marked than in the group with lasting improvement after ACTH.
 Eight patients experienced minimal or no change in seizure activity, despite clonazepam treatment.
 One or more adverse events were reported in 19 patients treated with clonazepam, with the most common being mucous obstruction of nasopharynx, increased salivation and difficulty swallowing (eight patients).
 Other adverse events included drowsiness (five patients), constipation (three patients), ataxia (three patients), muscular weakness and hypotonia (two patients) and hyperexcitability (one patient).
-Secondary: Not reported livanainen et al 35 OL, PRO N=26 Primary: Change from Primary: After four months of treatment with clonazepam and valproate sodium, Clonazepam 1 mg daily plus valproate sodium 300 mg daily both divided BID Patients with 18 years of age or older with progressive Up to 72 months baseline scores for grand mal seizures, myoclonus, mean clinical variable scores were significantly improved for myoclonus $(P<0.001)$, general performance $(P<0.001)$, locomotor ability $(P<0.01)$ and speech $(P<0.05)$.
-Scores for alertness and grand mal seizures improved; however, the difference was not statistically significant $(P=0.05)$.
-The most depend in local part of the second Clonazepam was titrated to a maximum of 6 to 10 mg daily and valproate myoclonic epilepsy who did not benefit from locomotion, general performance, (P =NS).
-The most dramatic improvement occurred in locomotor ability.
-Five patients "learned" to walk again during the new therapy after being bedridden for three to five years.
+Secondary: Not reported livanainen et al OL, PRO N=26 Primary: Change from Primary: After four months of treatment with clonazepam and valproate sodium, Clonazepam 1 mg daily Patients with 18 Up to 72 baseline scores mean clinical variable scores were significantly improved for myoclonus plus valproate sodium 300 mg daily both divided BID years of age or older with months for grand mal seizures. ( P <0.001), general performance ( P <0.001), locomotor ability ( P <0.01) and speech ( P <0.05).
+Scores for alertness and grand mal seizures progressive myoclonus, improved; however, the difference was not statistically significant Clonazepam was titrated myoclonic locomotion, (P=NS).
+The most dramatic improvement occurred in locomotor ability. to a maximum of 6 to 10 epilepsy who did general Five patients "learned" to walk again during the new therapy after being mg daily and valproate not benefit from performance, bedridden for three to five years.